Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "So."

-"If Shepard’s the kind of guy who’ll follow whatever order Chambliss gives him…"
+"If Shepard’s the kind of guy who’ll follow whatever order Chambliss gives him..."

 "...Ah."
 Hoeff knew where this was going.
 He decided to let loose on the bag and show Costello what he was holding back.